The Purchase-Lease Switch Car Dealer Scam

 Leasing a vehicle is based entirely on paying for the amount by which a vehicle’s value depreciates during the time you’re driving it, essentially renting it.
 Leasing agreements are typically 12 to 48 months but can also be up to 60 months.

 Several restrictions may apply when leasing a vehicle.
 Mileage restrictions, insurance coverage, and failure to maintain your car during your lease can ultimately lead to higher costs.

 Once the initial lease term is completed, you will not own the vehicle and will still have a remaining balance owed on the car.

 How the Purchase-Lease Switch Scam Works

-How to Avoid the Purchase-Lease Switch Scam
+How to Avoid the Purchase-Lease Scam

 - Car dealers will also commit the lease-purchase scam in their advertising.
 When you see a super low payment for an advertised vehicle, look for the asterisk or symbol beside the price.
 Read the small print and see if it states the payment or price advertised is only available if you lease the vehicle.